 The tradition about the Etruscans says that they sailed away from Maeonia, not Lydia.
 In classical times (from Homer on), however, Maeonia lay east of Sardes, that is in the middle of a big continent, completely land-locked.
-This absurdity could not have been created in classical times, so it must refer to an older situation.
+This absurdity cannot date from classical times, so it must refer to an older situation.
 This is in itself a strong argument in favour of the tradition.
-We need a Maeonia-on-Sea.
+We need a 'Maeonia-on-Sea'.
 Where can this area have been?
 We need a territory where both Tyrsênoi and Lydians lived, on the sea-shore.
-There are several indications in classical sources that Lydians lived in more northern regions.
+There are several indications in classical sources that Lydians lived earlier in more northern regions than in classical times.
 The Tyrsênoi, i.e. the remnants of this people - as we have always known - lived in the farthest north-west of Asia Minor.
-Of course, they could have lived originally elsewhere, but it is easier to assume that they always lived in the neighbourhood.
-This has never led to any proposal, because it seemed so far from
+Of course, they could have lived originally elsewhere, but it is easier to assume that they always lived in this area.
+This has never led to any solution, because it seemed so far from